 Cross examination in court is something I help a lot of clients with when they’re representing themselves.
 Please see my course all about cross examination and how you can prepare for it properly to maximise the chance of getting your desired outcome from the hearing.

 The course will go into cross examination in depth, including:

-- The reality of cross examining someone vs what you see on TV
+- The reality of cross-examining someone

 - How to word your questions to expose any lies the other party might be telling

-- Making sure the questions are relevant and won’t be dismissed
+- Making sure the questions are relevant and won’t be dismissed by the judge

-- How to act and behave when cross examining
+- How to act and behave when cross-examining

 - Writing a closing submission and why you need to do that first